ysolomonsza/playwright-python-saucedemo/README.md

 # playwright-python-saucedemo
-Automated UI tests for SausceDemo using Playwright and Python
+Automated UI tests for SauceDemo using Playwright and Python